Bladder infection or vaginal infection?

 How can a bladder infection be distinguished from a vaginal infection?

 Bladder infections primarily affect the urinary tract, while vaginal infections affect the vaginal and vulvar area.
-The distinction is usually made based on a few central characteristics:
+The distinction is usually possible based on a few key features:

 |